Kafva/euf/README.md

 docker build --rm --tag=euf .
 ```

-Every invocation of EUF requires a JSON config file as an argument.
-The format of the config file is described in `src/config.py` and there are several examples present in the repository.
+Every invocation of EUF requires a JSON configuration file as an argument.
+The format of the configuration file is described in `src/config.py` and there are several examples present in the repository.

 ```sh
 (venv) ./euf.py --config tests/configs/basic.json